Simple and easy old fashioned pear cake, an amazingly delicious quick fall dessert for cheat days.

 - Spread the batter evenly in pan.

-- Arrange the pear wedges on top of the cake in whatever fashion you like, pressing them in slightly.
+- Arrange the pear wedges on top of the cake, pressing them in slightly.

 - Bake the cake for 18-20 minutes, until the toothpick inserted in center of cake comes out clean.